-- Concepts like FRER may find application in contributing to improved reliability and jitter in wireless factory networks.
-However, some of the challenges discussed will first need to be addressed and resolved. - 41 Adaptation to rapid changes in wireless environments simultaneously, where human and machines tightly collaborate in high-mix and low-volume production.
-Permissible delay in feedback messages for most wireless applications in this sense is ranging from 20 ms to 10 s as shown in Figure 9Figure 9.
-The lower boundary may be determined by human reaction time (Kosinkski [25]).
-For example, in an application in which an online inspection occurs, an action by worker is checked by a system as to whether it is good or not.
-He/she shall receives go/no-go signal from the system indicating to whether to proceed to the next action or not.
-In the network accommodating factory, applications such as quality supervision, factory resource management, display, and some of equipment control and safety, permissible latencies within 100 msec or less for communications between a terminal and a management system of the factory application are considered reasonable.
+- 33 Modern manufacturing process requires fast feedback to get immediate response after each action - 34 by worker in management and operation to increase high productivity and high quality of products, - 35 simultaneously, where human and machines tightly collaborate in high-mix and low-volume - 36 production.
+Permissible delay in feedback messages for most wireless applications in this sense is - 37 ranging from 20 ms to 10 s as shown in Figure 9.
+The lower boundary may be determined by human - reaction time (Kosinkski [25]).
+For example, in an application in which an online inspection occurs, - 39 an action by worker is checked by a system as to whether it is good or not.
+He/she receives go/no- - 40 go signal from the system indicating to whether to proceed to the next action or not.
+In the network - 41 accommodating factory, applications such as quality supervision, factory resource management, - 42 display, and some of equipment control and safety, permissible latencies within 100 ms or less for communications between a terminal and a management system of the factory application are 2 considered reasonable.